The US economy bounced back last quarter after shrinking in the first half of the year - KESQ

 By Alicia Wallace, CNN Business

-The US economy grew last quarter, bouncing back after shrinking in the first half of the year.
+The US economy grew last quarter, bouncing back after shrinking in the first half of the year — but there are indications that consumer spending, which powers the US economy, is starting to soften.

 Gross domestic product — the broadest measure of economic activity — rose by an annualized rate of 2.6% during the third quarter, according to initial estimates released Thursday by the Bureau of Economic Analysis.
 That’s a turnaround from a decline of 1.6% in the first quarter of the year and negative 0.6% in the second.